mackorone/mms/doc/README.md

     Hit Next

-4)  Make sure 'Use Visual Studio' is check and under 'Project Type' it says 'Console Application Project'.
+4)  Make sure 'Use Visual Studio' is checked and under 'Project Type' it says 'Console Application Project'.
     Nothing else should be checked